jerhon/honlsoft-v2/blog/2020/2020-09-19-sprucing-up-the-site-with-transitions.md

 There is also an option to animate all properties.
 While it makes it very simple, be careful with this.
 That's telling the browser to watch all the properties of an element for a change.
-That can be VERY expensive!
+That can be VERY expensive performance wise!
 A good rule of thumb is to only apply transitions to the properties which they should take place over.

 ## CSS Transition Timing Function